rmz450 trapped crossover

-Shim ReStackor analysis of the configuration shows the crossover gap eventually closes at a shaft velocity of 180 in/sec.
-However, the soft high speed stack used in the configuration produces virtually no change in damping force at the crossover closure.
-In that sense, the configuration demonstrates “faux” over the range tested.
+Shim ReStackor analysis of the configuration shows the crossover closes at a shaft velocity of 26 in/sec.
+Due to the shim stack configuration there is virtually no change in stack stiffness or damping force at the crossover closure confirming the dyno test results.

 Interactive crossover rm85